Thalassemia

 • Viral infections, yearly

-• endocrine function, which controls growth and development, yearly (this includes pituitary hormones, thyroid function, glucose tolerance, and micronutrients)
+• Endocrine function, which controls growth and development, yearly (this includes pituitary hormones, thyroid function, glucose tolerance, and micronutrients)

 Your provider may also recommend other tests to monitor thalassemia.